-24. Crow Corporation, a C corporation, donated scientific property (basis of \$30,000, fair market value of \$50,000) to State University, a qualified charitable organization, to be used in research.
+- 24. Crow Corporation, a C corporation, donated scientific property (basis of \$30,000, fair market value of \$50,000) to State University, a qualified charitable organization, to be used in research.
 Crow had held the property for four months as inventory.
 Crow Corporation may deduct \$50,000 for the charitable contribution (ignoring the taxable income limitation).

+- a.
+True

-True False
+- b.
+False